thingsboard/thingsboard.github.io/_includes/templates/mqtt-broker/install/cluster-common/validate-mqtt-access.md

-To connect to the cluster via MQTT you will need to get corresponding service IP.
+To connect to the cluster via MQTT, you will need to get the corresponding service IP.
 You can do this with the command:

 ```bash
 kubectl get services